 The (national) minimum wage for all non-exempt employees of $7.25 per hour.
-Effective January 1, 2018, the minimum wage for federal contractors working on or in connection with contracts covered by Executive Order 13658 will be $10.35 per hour.
+Effective 1 January 2020, the minimum wage for federal contractors working on or in connection with contracts covered by Executive Order 13658 will be $10.60 per hour.
 States are free to legislate a higher minimum wage.
-The majority of U.S. states have minimum wage rates above the federal standard.
-Some cities impose higher minimum wage rates for employees that work for employers in the municipal areas of those cities.
-For example, in San Francisco, the minimum wage is $15 per hour as of July 2018.
+As of January 2020, 29 states and the District of Colombia have a minimum wage higher than the national minimum.

 Maximum Working Week

 American workplace law does not impose maximum working hours.
 However, many state statutes mandate daily rest periods as well as a one-day rest period each week; generally requiring that employees who work more than four hours per day receive a break of at least 10 minutes for every hour worked.
 Also, many states require an unpaid meal break of at least 30 minutes after employees worked a set number of hours per day (threshold working hours generally ranging from five to eight).
 Furthermore, several states mandate that employee receive at least one day off in each seven-day period.

 Non-exempt employees must receive one-and-one-half times (1.5X) their regular rate of pay for all hours worked in excess of 40 hours per week.
 Generally, non-working time, including leaves of absence, rest periods, holidays and vacation time, is not counted toward the 40-hour-a-week overtime threshold.

 Employer’s Obligation to Provide a Healthy and Safe Workplace